 - $500 for an international shipment containing jewelry.

-- Shippers cannot declare a value for UPS Prepaid Letters.
+- Additionally, shippers cannot declare a value for UPS Prepaid Letters.

 - $999 for packages shipped using Shipper Release.

-UPS shall not be liable or responsible for loss or damage to/resulting from:
+UPS is not liable for loss or damage resulting from:

 - Articles of unusual value